-RACP-administered committees with oversight of the Advanced Training Program in Australia and Aotearoa New Zealand.
+RACP-administered committees with oversight of the Advanced Training Program in Australia and New Zealand.
 This includes the relevant training committee and/or Aotearoa New Zealand training subcommittee.

-- Oversee implementation of the Advanced Training program in Australia and Aotearoa New Zealand: - manage and review program requirements, accreditation requirements, and supervision requirements - o monitor implementation of training program requirements - implement RACP education policy - o oversee trainees' progression through the training program
+- Oversee implementation of the Advanced Training program in Australia and Aotearoa New Zealand: - Manage and review program requirements, accreditation requirements, and supervision requirements. - o Monitor implementation of training program requirements. - Implement RACP education policy. - Oversee trainees' progression through the training program. - Monitor the accreditation of training settings. - Case manage trainees on the Training Support pathway. - Review progression and certification decisions on application in accordance with the RACP Reconsideration, Review, and Appeals By-Law. - Work collaboratively with Progress Review Panels to ensure the delivery of quality training. - Provide feedback, guidance, recommendations, and reasoning for decision making to trainees and supervisors.

-- monitor the accreditation of training settings - o case manage trainees on the Training Support pathway - o review progression and certification decisions on application in accordance with the RACP Reconsideration, Review, and Appeals By-Law. - Work collaboratively with Progress Review Panels to ensure the delivery of quality training. - Provide feedback, guidance, recommendations, and reasoning for decision making to trainees and supervisors. - Declare conflicts of interest and excuse themselves from decision-making discussions when conflicts arise. - Report to the overseeing RACP committee as required.
+- Declare conflicts of interest and excuse themselves from decision making discussions when conflicts arise. - Report to the overseeing RACP committee as required.